leedoheon98/My-Educational-Oasis/Python/Colab_manual.md

-To upload any local file to Colab
+To upload any local file in Colab
 ```
 from google.colab import files